 Kang sends his Vision-bot on a rampage at the UN, and Hawkeye, Swordsman, and Rama-Tut go after him.
 Hawkeye stops the bot by blocking its head, which prevents the Vision from recharging its energy.
-We learn that Rana-Tut is an old Kang - in his 60th year - that became a softee, first going back in time to rule the Egyptians and then put himself in suspended animation so he could prevent his past self from doing whatever Kang is attempting now.
+We learn that Rama-Tut is an old Kang - in his 60th year - that became a softie, first going back in time to rule the Egyptians and then put himself in suspended animation so he could prevent his past self from doing whatever Kang is attempting now.

 With the Vision now on their side, the free heroes have an easier time stopping Kang's Iron Man-bot when he is sent to attack the Chinese government.
 Meanwhile, stuck in their test tubes, Mantis and the Scarlet Witch fight over the Vision.